RyanLamansky/dotnet-webassembly/README.md

 Everything on this list will be fixed before 1.0 is published.

-* 12 instructions are not supported by the compiler:
+* 11 instructions are not supported by the compiler:
-`current_memory`
 `grow_memory`
 `i32.clz`
 `i32.popcnt`